TheLastCD/Exercises/linux/README.md

 # Linux
-all my various linux kernel experiments, most have started as following tutorials from Nir Lichtman (insert link) and i've added little bits to mess around with functionality
+all my various linux kernel experiments, most have started as following tutorials from Nir Lichtman ([link](https://www.youtube.com/@nirlichtman)) and i've added little bits to mess around with functionality